OSGeo/OSGeoLive-doc/doc/quickstart/postgis_quickstart.rst

 Most of the OSGeo desktop tools have functions for importing spatial data from other formats (f.e.
 ESRI Shape) into the database.
 Again we'll use QGIS to show this.

 Importing shapefiles to QGIS can be done via the handy QGIS Database Manager.
 You find the manager in the menu.
-Go to ``Database -> DB Manager -> DB Manager``.
+Go to ``Database -> DB Manager``.

 Deploys the Postgis item, then the NaturalEarth item.
 It will then  connect to the Natural Earth database.
 Leave the password blank if it asks.
 In the public item, there is the list of the layers provided by the database.
 You'll see the main manager window.
 On the left you can select